coatless/quarto-webr/docs/webr-acknowledgements.md

 ---
-title: "Acknowledgments and Collaborations: Bringing webR to Life with Quarto"
+title: "Acknowledgments and Collaborations"
+subtitle: "Bringing webR to Life with Quarto"
 ---

 We would like to express our heartfelt gratitude to several individuals and teams who played a pivotal role in bringing [`quarto-webR`](https://github.com/coatless/quarto-webr) to life as an extension for Quarto.
 Without their dedication and contributions, this project would not have been possible.